 This is a traditional caravan park right on Yallingup beach.

 Self-contained, these are homey refurbished apartments.
-They include a washer and dryer which can be useful for those wet days or if you have been travelling a while.
+They include a washer and dryer which can be useful for those wet days or if you have been traveling a while.
 You can hear the powerful waves of Yallingup beach from the apartments, and they have great views.
 Check here for current prices to stay at the Canal Rocks Beachfront Apartments.

 Located in lovely gardens full of birds, these self-contained apartments are great for families and have a kitchen and washing machine.
 Located adjacent to Caves House and 15 minutes’ walk from the beach.
 Check here for currents prices to stay at Seashells Yallingup.